chloelarkin/county-covid-cases/README.md

-# Projecting the Severity of COVID-19 among US Counties
+# Projecting the Severity of COVID-19 among Counties in the United States

 Final project for Special Topics in Data Science (CS 7290), Northeastern University